 Some networks and operators require local scrambling for all recording, some other allows either local scrambling or original DVB scrambling etc.

-NorDig PVRs’ and other NorDig recordable IRDs using standardised removable media, such as DVD or Blu-ray for recording of protected content shall downscale any HD content to SD resolution (maximum 720x576) before storing it to the removable media.
-HD content may be recorded in its original resolution if the recording retains the original broadcast scrambling or any other local device scrambling approved by the Network/Operator.
+NorDig PVRs’ and other NorDig recordable IRDs using standardised removable media, such as DVD or Blu-ray for recording of protected content shall downscale any HD content with higher resolution than SD (i.e. higher than 720x576i25 or 960x540p50) to SD resolution (maximum 720x576 or 960x540) before storing it to the removable media.
+HD content Content with HD resolution or higher may be recorded in its original resolution if the recording retains the original broadcast scrambling or any other local device scrambling approved by the Network/Operator.
 The downscaling should be made as specified in 5.11.

 Disk management / de-fragmentation